-When your car has returned from the shop, you might notice green caps on the tires.
+When your car has returned from the shop, you might notice emerald caps on the tires.
 What does this mean?
-Is there anything special about green?
+Is there anything particular about green?

 - The manufacturers or mechanics have put nitrogen in the tires instead of air.